Rizhiy/anki-llm-card-fill/README.md

   ```

 After saving the configuration, you can use the shortcut (Ctrl+A by default) or option in the submenu to update the card once it comes up for review.
+You can also update the note from editor window using the "LLM" button or update multiple notes at once using the right-click menu.

 ## Development